I get it, condensation in your terrariums can be super annoying.

 How to Reduce Terrarium Condensation

-- Warm up your house – Remember, water condenses on the inside of a terrarium because the terrarium air is warmer than the glass.
-If you can keep your house – and therefore terrarium glass – warm, it could drastically reduce the condensation level.
-If you can keep your terrarium glass warmer than the terrarium air’s dew point, theoretically you could stop water condensing altogether (but I doubt it’s possible in practice).
+- Keep your room temperature stable – Remember, water condenses on the inside of a terrarium because the terrarium air is warmer than the glass.
+If you can keep your house – and therefore terrarium glass – a stable warm temperature, it could drastically reduce the condensation level.
+If you can keep your terrarium glass warmer than the terrarium air’s dew point, theoretically you could stop water condensing altogether.

 - Use a magnet cleaner – Magnet cleaners (like this one) are usually reserved for cleaning algae from aquarium glass, but they can work in a terrarium too if your terrarium glass is large and flat.
 It’ll remove the condensation from the sides without removing it from the system like a cloth would.
 A quick fix rather than a permanent solution, but it does the trick!